lambdaclass/mirra_backend/apps/configurator/README.md

 ## Current State

 The current state of the Configurator app has the following features:
-- Version control system: We have records of past configurations and can set a specific version as the current one.
+- Version control system: We have records of past configurations and we can set a specific version as the current one.
 - UI that only allows users to edit Champions of Mirra configurations.
   - Users can only edit these JSON files in plain text, specifically through an HTML textbox.
 - Endpoints to retrieve the default configuration and a specific one.